RosettaCommons/documentation/internal_documentation/SEWING-Dictionary.md

 explanation of score file
 1300 and 1299 are model_ids (node ids)
-277 is first residue number of sharing (chimeric) segment between two models 57 is the segment id of that sharing (chimeric) segment between two models 56 is id of the segment that just precedes the sharing (chimeric) segment between two models
+277 is the first residue number of sharing (chimeric) segment between two models 57 is id of the sharing (chimeric) segment between two models 56 is id of the segment that just precedes the sharing (chimeric) segment between two models
 ```